rknop/mosthosts/README.md

-# Scripts for mosthosts

-Libraries here include:
+# Rob Knop's MostHosts stuff

+## Python modules, scripts, and notebooks mosthosts

+Libraries in the lib subdirectory:

   * `mosthosts_desi.py` — for figuring out which Most Hosts objects have DESI targets and observations
   * `desi_specfinder.py` — for loading a DESI spectrum at user-specified RA/Dec; uses the DESI-standard desisepc library
   * `mosthosts_skyportal.py` — link to the DESI SkyPortal [CURRENTLY BROKEN]

-## `mosthosts_desi.py` : Reading mosthosts and matching to DESI targets and observations
+### `mosthosts_desi.py` : Reading mosthosts and matching to DESI targets and observations

 This library ``mosthosts_desi.py`` has a class that reads the mosthosts table into a Pandas dataframe, and then adds information for all of the hosts from the zbest_daily and public_fibermap DESI tables.
 Look at that file for documentation, or do: